Ocean County, New Jersey

 Ocean County is one of New Jersey’s largest and fastest-growing counties — a sprawling region that extends from the suburban townships of Jackson and Lakewood through the retirement communities of Manchester and Berkeley to the barrier island beaches of Point Pleasant, Seaside, and Long Beach Island.
 With one of the state’s highest concentrations of retirement-age homeowners and a significant inventory of shore and vacation properties, Ocean County presents a unique set of challenges when homeowners pass away, reverse mortgages come due, properties sit vacant, or tax obligations go unmet.

-This guide explains how probate, reverse mortgage, foreclosure, and tax lien situations work specifically in Ocean County — and how Viera Investment Group helps families and heirs navigate these pressures before they result in lost equity or unnecessary court proceedings.
+This guide explains how probate, reverse mortgage, foreclosure, and tax lien situations work specifically in Ocean County so families and heirs can understand the pressure, compare practical options, and decide what makes sense before any sale discussion.

 How Probate Works in Ocean County